Wintry Weather This Weekend

 Winter Storm WARNINGS/ADVISORIES in place!

-QUAD CITIES, IA/IL- ***FIRST ALERT DAY in effect from 10 AM this morning until 3 PM Sunday for accumulating snow/poor travel.
+QUAD CITIES, IA/IL- ***FIRST ALERT DAY in effect until 3 PM Sunday for accumulating snow/poor travel.***

-WINTER STORM WARNING until Noon Sunday north of I-80.
-WINTER WEATHER ADVISORY south of I-80 until Noon Sunday.

-Get ready for more snow across the region as our next winter storm takes aim on the upper Midwest.
-We’ll start off with rain, or a rain/snow/freezing rain mix mainly south, changing to all snow as moves further north.
-The wavering rain/snow line could mean more snow in our northern counties.
-By evening, we should see an increase in coverage and intensity of snow across the region.
-That snow continues overnight into Sunday, bringing some healthy accumulations before coming to an end.
-Brisk winds, combined with moderate to heavy snow will create blowing and drifting as well as reduce visibility on area roads Saturday night through midday Sunday.
-This should make for tricky travel during the period.
-Clouds will linger through Sunday evening, followed by cold sunshine to start the week.

-TODAY: Mostly cloudy and blustery.
-A wintry mix this afternoon, changing to all snow this evening.
-High: 35°.
-Wind: SE 10-20+ mph.

-TONIGHT: Cloudy and blustery with moderate to heavy snow likely overnight.
+Rain, freezing and sleet has started moving into the area this afternoon.
+As this system moves to the northeast, in the early evening this will switch to snow in northern counties.
+Through the evening there will be the switch to snow near the Quad Cities, and this transition will keep pushing south.
+Snowfall to the north at its heaviest this evening could reach rates of 1 inch per hour.
+Farther to the north will bring the biggest concern for blowing and drifting snow later this evening and into early Sunday.
+Closer to midnight is when southernmost counties will see snow.
+Into Sunday morning and early afternoon there will be scattered snow showers left over.
+Snowfall to the north could reach 4-6 inches, while the south will receive 2 inches or less by the end of the weekend.
+After this system wraps up, there will be clearing for Monday with temperatures in the low 30s.

+TONIGHT: Moderate snow early, scattered snow showers late.
 Blowing and drifting snow.
-Low: 28°.
-Wind: E 15-20 mph
+Low: 30°.
+Wind: E/N 10-20 mph

 Copyright 2020 KWQC.
 All rights reserved.